 2 "Vanity of vanities," says the preacher.
 "Vanity of vanities.
 All is vanity."

 3 What profit does a man have of all his labor, which he takes under the sun?

 4 One generation passes away and another generation comes, but the earth abides forever.

-5 The sun also rises, and the sun goes down, and hastes to his place where he arose.
+5 The sun also rises, and the sun goes down, and hastens to his place where he arose.

-6 The wind goes toward the south and turns about to the north.
-It whirls about continually, and the wind returns again according to its circuits.
+6 The wind goes toward the south and turns around to the north.
+It whirls around continually, and the wind returns again according to its circuits.

 7 All the rivers run into the sea, yet the sea is not full.
 To the place from where the rivers come, there they return again.

 8 All things are full of labor.
 Man cannot utter it.
 The eye is not satisfied with seeing, nor the ear filled with hearing.

 9 The thing that has been, is that which shall be.
 And that which is done, is that which shall be done.
 And there is nothing new under the sun.

 10 Is there anything of which it may be said, "See, this is new"?
 It has been already of old time, which was before us.